jina-ai/jina/README.de.md

 <tr>
 <td>
 <h4><a href="https://github.com/jina-ai/examples/tree/master/southpark-search">Build a NLP Semantic Search System</a></h4>
-Learn how build a script search system for South Park and practice your knowledge on Flows and Pods
+Learn how to build a script search system for South Park and practice your knowledge on Flows and Pods
 </td>
 <td><h3>🐣</h3></td>
 </tr>